Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 ## John's Signatures <span style="float:right;"> <small> Level 9 </small> </span>

 When you use Reckless Attack while ^^Primordial Conflagaration^^ is active, you can forgo the :d20-adv: **Advantage** on the next :d20-attack: **Attack Roll** you make on your turn using Strength.
-If the attack hits, the target takes additional :damage-fire: 1d8 **Fire** damage and you can cause an additional effect of your choice.
+If the attack hits, the target takes additional :dmg-fire: 1d8 **Fire** damage and you can cause an additional effect of your choice.

-When an effect requires the target to make a :d20-save:**Saving Throw**, the DC is calculated as follow:
+When an effect requires the target to make a :d20-save: **Saving Throw**, the DC is calculated as follow:

 :   :d20-save: **Saving Throw:** 8 + Strength Modifier + Proficiency Bonus